Case 1: Overgrown Gums (Altered Passive Eruption)

 The gums normally recede as a part of the normal eruption of the teeth.
-This is called "passive" eruption since the teeth aren't really moving or erupting, but the receeding of the gums creates the impression of active tooth movement.
+When this normal recession doesn't occur, and it may in some cases be genetic, the gums cover too much of the teeth and make them appear "too short".
 The teeth are usually not "too short", they are usually normally-sized.

 Case 1a